mathewmeconry/polluted-noty/Readme.md

 ## Description

-Pollution is everywhere....
-For this reason Santa created Noty!
 A fixed version of Notme.
-Bugs this time ;)
-With Noty you can write up all the polluters in your familiy that you see and roast them all at once during christmas.
+After the previous fiasco with multiple bugs in Notme (Some intended and some not).
+Santa released a now truly secure note taking app for you.
+Also Santa makes sure that this service runs on green energy.
+No pollution from this app ;)

 ## Vulnerability